rabbitmq/rabbitmq-website/site/logging.md

 RabbitMQ can forward log entries to a system exchange, `amq.rabbitmq.log`, which will be declared in the default [virtual host](vhosts.html).

-This feature is disabled by default.
+This feature is deactivated by default.
-To enable this logging, set the `log.exchange` configuration key to `true`:
+To activate this logging, set the `log.exchange` configuration key to `true`:

 <pre class="lang-ini">
-# enable log forwarding to amq.rabbitmq.log, a topic exchange
+# activate log forwarding to amq.rabbitmq.log, a topic exchange
 log.exchange = true
 </pre>